 Monitoring SQL databases and their performance relative to both customer-facing online services and your company’s internal network needs can be a complex task.
 That’s why there are so many industry reports on the state of this service.
 Finding the right network monitoring tools now means making sure you have this common piece of IT infrastructure covered along with your traditional hardware and software metrics like disk space and memory usage.

-If you’re not getting everything you need from one monitoring service, it’s probably time to upgrade, because the leaders in this industry provide robust support with a constantly evolving set of tools.
+If you’re not getting everything you need from one monitoring work from home productivity service, it’s probably time to upgrade, because the leaders in this industry provide robust support with a constantly evolving set of tools.
 Don’t compromise, upgrade.